ajdonald27/sysc3303_project/Iteration_5/README.txt

   - In Terminal 3, run the Floor subsystem:
       ./floor

+To see the unified log of the program run the following:
+  - tail -f unified.log

 Note:
   - The current configuration uses localhost (127.0.0.1) for UDP communications.
   - To run on different computers, update the IP addresses in the sendCommand functions accordingly.
   - the trace.txt file is read by the floor subsystem to simulate elevator requests.
   - Refactored the code from iteration 3 to have a floor subsystem aswell.

 RUNNING USING MULTIPLE HOST: